 Section 1: Weathering

 Weathering occurs slowly, but over time it will break down the largest and hardest of rocks.
-Mechanical weathering occurs in many ways.
-Plants and roots grow in between rocks and push them apart.
-Abrasion caused by wind, water, or ice can wear away rock surfaces.
+Mechanical weathering happens in many ways.
+For example, plants and roots grow between rocks, pushing them apart.
+In addition, abrasions caused by wind, water, or ice can wear away rock surfaces.
 Freezing and thawing also contribute to the process of weathering.
 Water expands when it freezes and acts as a wedge, slowly expanding a rock until pieces break off in a process called ice wedging.
-Finally, animals that burrow can cause the ground to loosen and break away.
+Finally, burrowing animals can cause the ground to loosen and break away.

 The type of rock and the climate are important factors that determine the rate at which weathering occurs.
 Climate refers to the average weather conditions in an area.
-Both types of weathering occur faster in wet climates.
-The type of rock is also a factor.
+Both types of weathering occur faster in wet climates, as well as the type of rock.
 Some minerals that make up rock dissolve faster than others.
 Usually, mechanical and chemical weathering work together and affect all rocks on Earth’s surface.
-Chemical weathering often creates holes or soft spots in rocks, allowing mechanical weathering to break it down into smaller pieces.
+Chemical weathering often creates holes or soft spots in rocks, allowing mechanical weathering to break them down into smaller pieces.
 The small pieces allow for more surface area to be exposed to chemical weathering.